 Shi-ne in schematic context

 Shi-ne is the first of four meditations constituting an approach, or ngöndro, to Dzogchen, the path of “great completion.”
 The second meditation is lhatong, Tibetan for vipassana.
 Lhatong means “further seeing.”
 In this meditation series it is the practice of finding presence of awareness in thoughts and other content of mind as it arises.
-You allow the arising phenomena, all things cognitive, emotional and sensed, to define the parameters of your awareness.
+As phenomena arise—cognitive, emotional and sensed—they define where you find awareness.
 The practice is to let all the content of mind arise without habitually losing awareness in wish-fulfillment, internal narratives, fantasies, thought-stories and ideation.

 These four meditations recur across traditions, primarily in lineages belonging to the Nyingma school, where they are taught as Dzogchen meditations, or Dzogchen preliminaries, and in the Kagyud school, where they are taught as practices of Mahamudra.
 They are also taught in Bön traditions.
 In English, they could be referred to as: